 General Production Process

-- 2. Sun-Drying After boiling, the bamboo is laid in the sun to dry and turns a beautiful ivory yellow; it is known as sarashi-dake and is the main bamboo raw product used by weavers.
+After boiling, the bamboo is laid in the sun to dry and turn a beautiful ivory yellow.
+After drying, it is known as sarashi (bleached) bamboo and is the main bamboo product used by weavers.

-- 3. Rough-Cutting The sun-dried bamboo is now cut into suitable lengths using a kikuwari tool and the joint sections are cut off before splitting the bamboo in half along its grain with a knife.
-Rough-cutting (vertical splitting) is carried out many times and although a seemingly simple task, it actually takes about 3 years of practice to cut straight, thin, and well-balanced split pieces.
+The sun-dried bamboo is cut to the required lengths using a rough cutting tool.
+The joint sections are cut off before splitting the bamboo in half along its grain with a knife.
+This step is repeated many times and although it seems to be a simple task, it actually takes about three years of practice to be able to cut straight, thin, and well-balanced split pieces.

-- 4. Stripping The split bamboo pieces are stripped of their soft, inner layer, and split into narrower, thinner lengths by rough-stripping, small splitting, and on to thin stripping.
-In rough-stripping, the pieces are stripped until the ratio of exterior bark to the interior layer is about 4:6.
+The bamboo pieces are removed of their soft, inner layer and split into narrower, thinner lengths in the following order: roughly skinning, splitting in small pieces, and lightly skinning.
+For rough skinning, the pieces are stripped until the ratio of exterior bark to the interior is about 4:6.

-- 5. Finishing Thin Bamboo Strips A sukisen tool gives a uniform thickness to strips, and a uniform width is achieved by pulling them between two small blades; the corners are then rounded off with a chamfer knife in preparation for weaving.
+A tool called a sukisen gives a uniform thickness to the strips.
+Also a uniform width is achieved by pulling the strips between two small blades and the corners are rounded off with a chamfer knife in preparation for weaving.

-- 8. Finishing the Rim and Adding Fittings The rim is woven to complete the weaving process.
-There are several rim finishing techniques: for example, tomobuchi (a continuation of the main body), atebuchi (solid bamboo rim fitted and fixed with bamboo strips or wire), or makibuchi (bamboo or Japanese wisteria is wrapped around the rim).
-Green or white baskets are not lacquer-coated, or dyed and are ready for use once the rim and handles or fittings have been added.
+The weaving process is complete after the rim is woven.
+There are several rim finishing techniques: a continuation of the main body, a solid bamboo rim fixed with bamboo strips or wire, or Japanese wisteria wrapping around the rim.
+Green or white baskets are not lacquer-coated or dyed and are ready for use once the rim and handles have been added.

 - 9. Coating

-Undyed green bamboo ware is known as aomono; ware made of oil-removed bamboo is shiromono; dyed ware is somemono; and lacquered ware is kuromono.
-Coating involves applying a first undercoat of dye by boiling, and after drying, the article is gently polished with a cloth.
-Too much pressure while polishing the weave can damage the bamboo and cause a loss of shine; therefore, great attention is paid in this stage.
-Raw lacquer is often used as a finish; however, sometimes, shuai-urushi, a concentrated colored lacquer, or raw lacquer may be applied to give an antique finish.
+Coating involves applying an undercoat of dye, boiling, and after drying, polishing the article gently with a cloth.
+Too much pressure while polishing can damage the bamboo and cause a loss of shine so careful attention is paid.
+Raw lacquer is often used as a finish.
+However, sometimes concentrated colored lacquer or raw lacquer is applied to give an antique finish.

-Since lacquer will only dry under the right temperature and humidity, the woven lacquered works are left in a wooden room specially designed to effectively retain moisture.
-Some pieces will receive further decoration before they are finished and ready for use.
+Since lacquer will only dry under the right temperature and humidity, the woven lacquered works are left in a wooden room specially designed to retain moisture.
+Some pieces will be decorated further before they are finished and ready for use.